Skip to main content

 • sevvo stores connector credentials in the control plane.
 OAuth credentials live in Pipedream; native database credentials are temporarily stored as JSON on the connections table until encrypted vault storage lands.

-• sevvo never opens inbound connections to your environment.
-The agent connects outbound to sevvo over TLS on port 443.
+• sevvo’s control plane never opens inbound connections to your environment.
+The agent connects outbound to sevvo over TLS on port 443; users’ browsers connect separately to the customer-supplied data-plane URL over the customer’s network or VPN.

 • sevvo cannot execute arbitrary code on your agent.
 Workflow definitions are shipped in the agent image; upgrading means pulling a new image tag, not accepting new code at runtime.